argoproj/argo-workflows/examples/README.md

 Argo is an open source project that provides container-native workflows for Kubernetes.
 Each step in an Argo workflow is defined as a container.

 Argo is implemented as a Kubernetes CRD (Custom Resource Definition).
-As a result, Argo workflows can be managed using kubectl and natively integrates with other Kubernetes services such as volumes, secrets, and RBAC.
-The new Argo software is lightweight and installs in under a minute but provides complete workflow features including parameter substitution, artifacts, fixtures, loops and recursive workflows.
+As a result, Argo workflows can be managed using `kubectl` and natively integrates with other Kubernetes services such as volumes, secrets, and RBAC.
+The new Argo software is light-weight and installs in under a minute, and provides complete workflow features including parameter substitution, artifacts, fixtures, loops and recursive workflows.

 Many of the Argo examples used in this walkthrough are available at https://github.com/argoproj/argo/tree/master/examples.
 If you like this project, please give us a star!

 For a complete description of the Argo workflow spec, please refer to https://github.com/argoproj/argo/blob/master/pkg/apis/workflow/v1alpha1/types.go

-## Table of Content
+## Table of Contents

 - [Argo CLI](#argo-cli)
 - [Hello World!](#hello-world)